+AACSB: Analytical Thinking AACSB: Reflective Thinking AICPA: BB Critical Thinking Blooms: Analyze d property) and calculate the

+Blooms: Analyze

-AACSB: Analytic AACSB: Reflective Thinking AICPA BB: Critical Thinking Blooms: Analyze Learning Objective: 02-03 Explain the additional special cost recovery rules (§179; bonus; listed property) and calculate the deduction allowable under these rules.
-Level of Difficulty: 2 Medium 92.
-In 2013, Northern LLC placed in service on September 6th machinery and equipment (7-year property) with a basis of \$2,200,000.
+Learning Objective: 02-03 Explain the additional special cost recovery rules (179, bonus, listed property) and calculate the

+deduction allowable under these rules.

+Level of Difficulty: 2 Medium Topic: Special cost recovery rules

+96. Northern LLC only purchased one asset this year.
+In 2015, Northern LLC placed in service on September 6th machinery and equipment (7-year property) with a basis of \$2,200,000.
 Assume that Northern has sufficient income to avoid any limitations.
 Calculate the maximum depreciation expense including §179 expensing (ignore any potential bonus expensing), rounded to the nearest whole number.
+Assume the 2014 §179 limits are extended to 2015.